 Home safety starts with being alerted to potential problems as soon as possible.
 From carbon monoxide and house fires to burglaries, floods and other accidents, having the right detectors and alarms in place is a simple preventative measure that can save lives.
 Knowing about the types of detectors, where they should be installed and when to replace them are also key to your family’s safety at home.

 “Fire research has demonstrated that with today’s modern furnishings, fires can spread much more rapidly than in the past when more natural materials were used,” reports the National Fire Protection Association.
 “Because of this, having a sufficient number of properly located smoke alarms is essential.”

-There are two common types of fire alarms.
+There are two common types of smoke alarms.
 Generally, ionization smoke alarms are more responsive to “flaming fires,” while photoelectric are more responsive to “smoldering fires,” according to the NFPA.
-Using a combination of both is highly recommended.
+Using a combination of both is highly recommended, although the type and number of smoke alarms required in homes is set by local law.

-Fire alarms should be installed on every level of a home, including in the basement, as well as inside each bedroom and outside every sleeping area.
-To maintain your smoke detectors, be sure to test your home’s alarms once a month, replace the batteries at least once a year and completely replace them every ten years.
+Smoke alarms should be installed on every level of a home, including in the basement, as well as inside each bedroom and outside every sleeping area.
+To maintain your devices, try to test once a month, replace the batteries at least once a year and completely replace them every ten years.

 There were 3,704 deaths and 16,600 injuries from fires in 2019, according to the latest statistics from the U.S. Fire Administration, and just over half of these were due to cooking.
 Having a smoke alarm near the oven is a good idea, but it should be at least 10 feet away to prevent setting it off every time you accidentally – or purposefully – char your food.
 Also, don’t put smoke alarms too close to a window or exterior doorway, as potential drafts could throw off its detection.

 Carbon Monoxide Detectors

 Carbon monoxide is a poisonous gas sometimes referred to as the “silent killer.”
 Unlike fire, with its flames, heat and smoky smell, CO is dangerous because it is invisible, odorless and tasteless.